holepunchto/bare/README.md

 #### `process.addon(specifier)`

 Load a static or dynamic native addon identified by `specifier`.
-If `specifier` is not a static native addon, :pear:.js will instead look for a matching dynamic object library using `process.addon.resolve()`.
+If `specifier` is not a static native addon, Bare will instead look for a matching dynamic object library using `process.addon.resolve()`.
 Modules with native addons can use this mechanism to export their bindings, such as by doing `module.exports = process.addon(__dirname)` from the root of the module.
 This will allow them to be used in both static and dynamic contexts.

 #### `process.addon.resolve(specifier)`